 - Manual Rollout Blinds: Operated by cords, pulleys, or spring assemblies, manual blinds are cost-effective and straightforward.
 They require user effort for adjustment but offer simplicity and easy repairability.

-- Motorised Outdoor Blinds: Powered by electric motors, these blinds can be controlled remotely, via wall switches or even integrated smart home systems.
+- Motorised Outdoor Blinds: Powered by electric motors, these blinds can be controlled remotely, via wall switches, or integrated smart home systems.
 They provide ease of use, precise positioning, and can be automated based on time or weather sensors.

 Pros and Cons: